rackerlabs/support-how-to/content/managed-operations/cloud-server-configuration-options.md

-    Rackspace user name and password, installs and configures the Cloud Monitoring agent to the Rackspace defaults, installs and configures Cloud Backup to the Rackspace defaults, installs all the support packages, configures Mailgun as the default mail relay service, and enables automatic updates.
+    Rackspace user name and password, installs and configures the Cloud Monitoring agent to the Rackspace defaults, installs and configures Cloud Backup to the Rackspace defaults, installs all the support packages, and enables automatic updates.
 This is the standard Managed Operations kick.

-`mailgun`

--   Available to *Managed Infrastructure* customers.
--   Available to *Managed Operations* customers.
--   Creates a Mailgun account if one doesn't already exist, and then configures Postfix to relay to smtp.mailgun.com.

 `backup_agent_only`